 At Benedictine Living Community-St. Joseph, our priority is the health and wellness of our residents and associates.
 We know that the frail and elderly are especially susceptible to the coronavirus.
 That is why we have been doing everything we can to prevent the spread of this virus onto our campus.
-Please check our hotline for the latest COVID situation update at 816-596-2225.

 Infection Control Measures

 Since March 2020, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments.
 Because we have taken this situation very seriously, our campus continues to:

 - Monitor residents daily for symptoms of respiratory illness.

 - Provide face masks for residents to wear if they chose.

 - Encourage employees to monitor themselves for illness.
 If experiencing symptoms, to obtain a COVID-19 test, self-quarantine at home and/or seek medical care.

 - Require all employees to wear personal protective equipment as directed by state and federal guidance.